dumux/dumux/examples/liddrivencavity/doc/problem.md

     }
 ```

-the data members of the problem class
+Finally, the (private) data members of the problem class.

 ```cpp
 private: